youtom/SubMi/README.md

 # SubMe
-An automation to getting subtitles for movies and tv shows on Windows install with setup.bat as admin. you could compile FindSubs yourself using pyinstaller.
+An automation to getting subtitles for movies and tv shows on Windows.\n install with setup.bat as admin. you could compile FindSubs yourself using pyinstaller.